Wurlitzer electronic piano: Maintenance

 The most common maintenance and service task on a Wurlitzer is replacing broken reeds.
 In order to sound the correct pitch, each reed has a blob of solder on the end, which must be filed off to produce the right weight.
 Reeds have elongated screw holes, which allows fine tuning by moving it backward and forward in the assembly before fastening.
 It is still possible to buy spare reeds, or take them from another instrument that has broken.
 A further issue is debris between a reed and the pickup causing distortion or pops.
 The easiest way to fix this is to repeatedly press each key in order to dislodge the dirt.
 Failing that, a more comprehensive solution is to open the instrument up and spray compressed air at the affected area.

 In contrast, Wurlitzer purposefully over-engineered the piano action, as it was designed to resemble that of an acoustic piano to help teaching.
 Unlike the hammers on a Rhodes, which can develop unwanted grooves from over-hitting, the action on a Wurlitzer has been seen to operate well into the 21st century.

 Clones

 The Wurlitzer is emulated in several modern digital keyboards, though its electromechanical sound production is difficult to emulate in a synthesized instrument.
 The Korg SV1 has been critically praised for its accurate emulation of a Wurlitzer.
 The Nord Stage includes the emulation of a Wurlitzer.

 In 2012, Arturia released the Wurlitzer V, a Virtual Studio Technology (VST) software emulation of the original instrument.
+In 2024, Cherry Audio released the Wurlybird 140B, a virtual instrument modeled after the Wurly 140B.
 Apple's Logic Pro X includes an emulation of a Wurlitzer 200A.